dcolcott/aws-amplify-sagemaker-inference-client/README.md

 ## AWS Command Line Interface
 The remaining sections will deploy the resources and architecture to host a Amazon Sagemaker Endpoint and the Inference Client Application using the AWS Command Line Interface.
 If not already configured, you will need to create the AWS CLI credentials and configuration file to allow CLI and programmatic access.
 Follow the procedure [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) if required.
 Be sure to specify the region you intend to use in during the process.

-## Hosting an object detection model endpoint
+## Hosting an Object Detection Model Endpoint

 Before we can deploy the inference client application, we need an object detection model hosted on an Amazon Sagemaker Endpoint to make API calls against to perform the inference.
 This is a two-part process of first defining the model object in Amazon Sagemaker and then hosting it on an Amazon Sagemaker Endpoint.